johnnyezzell/web-client-technologies/lesson-one/handout.md

 ####HTML - The Dos and Do Nots

-Below are a list of things you should consider when defining your HTML pages.
+Below are a few of the things you should consider when defining your HTML pages.
+Accessibility is beyong the scope of this session.
+However, I have listed a few things that are really helpful for screen readers below.

 - HTML should define your documents structure
 - HTML should provide your documents data